kedacore/keda-docs/content/docs/2.7/scalers/apache-kafka.md

 - `offsetResetPolicy` - The offset reset policy for the consumer.
 (Values: `latest`, `earliest`, Default: `latest`, Optional)
 - `allowIdleConsumers` - When set to `true`, the number of replicas can exceed the number of partitions on a topic, allowing for idle consumers.
 (Default: `false`, Optional)
+- `scaleToZeroOnInvalidOffset` - This parameter controls what the scaler does when a partition doesn't have a valid offset.
+If 'false' (the default), the scaler will keep a single consumer for that partition.
+Otherwise ('true'), the consumers for that partition will be scaled to zero.
+See the [discussion](https://github.com/kedacore/keda/issues/2612) about this parameter.
 - `version` - Version of your Kafka brokers.
 See [samara](https://github.com/Shopify/sarama) version (Default: `1.0.0`, Optional)

 > **Note:**